How to setup your Ghost publication

 • Ease — A library theme for organizing large content archives

 If none of those feel quite right, head on over to the theme marketplace, where you'll find a handpicked list of the best premium themes that have been built by third-party developers.
-To purchase and download a premium theme, click the Purchase button and follow the instructions provided.
+To purchase and download a premium theme, click the Buy button and follow the instructions.

 The main thing to remember at this stage: Just get started.

-You can always tweak these settings, or choose a new theme, at any time.
+You can always tweak these settings or choose a new theme anytime.
 The most important thing to do right now is to launch something and start creating.
-So let's move on to the next topic — How to publish your first post.
+So, let's move on to the next topic — How to publish your first post.

 On this page Introduction